rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint.md

 ![App before fix](pics/pic22.png)

 #### How is the issue resolved?
 In JobSites/Details.cshtml I added a third column and adjusted the current bootstrap column properties to properly accomodate it.
 Then I looped through the JobSite object's public virtual Jobs property to access the associated Jobs object's JobTitle property.
-Then in Content/site.css (responsible for global styling) I found the #jobSiteMap ID associated with the map in the middle column, and I resized it to prevent it from overlapping into the new "Associated Jobs" column.
+Then in Content/site.css (responsible for global styling), I found the #jobSiteMap ID associated with the map in the middle column and resized it to prevent it from overlapping into the new "Associated Jobs" column.

 ###### JobSites/Details.cshtml code snippet
 ```python